Published On: May 19th, 2022Tags: , , , ,

 Research has shown that up to ⅓ of back injuries could be prevented through a better designed workspace.
 There are many ways to optimize your ergonomic set up, whether that’s at your desk, your backyard lounge chair, or dining room table.

-Keeping the top of your monitor screen slightly above eye-level can reduce neck strain (this is often tough to achieve with laptops, however).
+Keeping the top of your monitor screen slightly above eye-level can reduce neck strain (this can feel tough to achieve with laptops but they make some cheap and effective laptop stands these days).
 Additionally, it’s best to keep your elbows, hips, knees, and ankles all near 90 degree angles, so adjust your chair, keyboard, and desk height accordingly.

 You can also consider using lumbar supports, footrests, or elbow/forearm rests to spread out gravitational forces and minimize excessive pressures.
 To learn even more about how to correctly set up your workstation, check out this article by Dr. Fred Gilbert.